Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Examples

 \subsection{$U(1)$ pure gauge theory}

 As our first example of gauge theory, we consider pure abelian $G = \C^\times$ vector multiplet without matter.
 The perturbative algebra is very simple.
 We have

 As the adjoint action of $\C^\times$ on $\mathfrak{gl}_1$ is trivial, all operators are $\C^\times$ invariant.
-So the operator algebra consist of the field $b$ and all its derivative and derivatives of the field $c$ .
+So the operator algebra consists of the field $b$ and all its derivatives and derivatives of the field $c$.
 Explicitly this gives us

 Non perturbative algebra is analyzed in Section \ref{section:non_per}.
-The phase space has connected component labeled by $\pi_1(\C^*) = \Z$.
+The phase space has connected components labeled by $\pi_1(\C^*) = \Z$.
 For each connected component, we see from \ref{base_non_per} that the operator algebra is a copy of $\mathrm{Obs}^{\text{per}} $.
 Therefore we get

 We can also write it as $\mathrm{Obs}_{U(1)} = \C[J_\infty T^*[1]\C^\times]$, which is the same as the bulk algebra of a free chiral valued in $\C^\times$.

 The character of this theory is trivial because $\pa^{n+1}c$ and $\pa^nb$ contribute $-q^{n+1}$ and $q^{n+1}$ to the character respectively, and they cancel with each other.